 The OCNCI Inspector will provide that important missing piece to help consumers understand the build process and provide early identification of any concerns that can be readily fixed by the builder prior to completion and delivery, as well as post ownership of the home.

 Recognizing that inspectors are busy, and cannot often dedicate multiple days of the week for training, the OCNCI program is subdivided into easily management training sessions, to allow the inspector to learn while earning.
-This session is around the Construction Performance Guidelines and is a required component of the OCNCI designation.
+This session is around the Construction Performance Guidelines, the PDI process and the role of TARION in the Ontario New Home Warranty Program and is a required component of the OCNCI designation.